demial003/image-to-ascii/README.md

 # image to ascii converter
-** mvp **
+## current features
-- take image in any format and return asciii art of it
+- accepts image of any size and prints in text to terminal
-- try to optimize it to run a bit faster since compilation times is kinda slow
-- side project of low prio
+## in development
+- invert brightness
+- implement user interface
+- print results to a floating window
+- print in full color